pandas-dev/pandas-stubs/README.md

 This will be the home for the typing stubs supported by the pandas core team.

-The current version of these stubs was copied/forked from the project https://github.com/microsoft/python-type-stubs as of commit `3ea7eb74b1143fc19d3cde337a4ca04dfaa81f66`
+The current version of these stubs was copied/forked from the project https://github.com/microsoft/python-type-stubs as of commit `3ea7eb74b1143fc19d3cde337a4ca04dfaa81f66` plus https://github.com/microsoft/python-type-stubs/pull/196

 As both projects move forward, this page will track what the differences are (if any).